sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 ```

-To import these data, select the menu item <font color=brown>File →
+To import these data, select the menu item <span style="color: brown">File →
-Import data → from ASCII/float file or Matlab array</font>.
+Import data → from ASCII/float file or Matlab array</span>.
 Click on option Matlab variable from the list and set the
 name to *eegdata*.
 Set the sampling frequency to 256 Hz, press *OK*.
 Other
 dataset parameters will be automatically adjusted.